carbonblack/cb-skyatp-connector/README.md

 cd /etc/yum.repos.d
 curl -O https://opensource.carbonblack.com/release/x86_64/CbOpenSource.repo
 yum install python-cb-skyatp-connector
 Once the software is installed via YUM, copy the /etc/cb/integrations/skyatp/connector.conf.example file to /etc/cb/integrations/skyatp/connector.conf.
 Edit this file and place your Carbon Black API key into the carbonblack_server_token variable and your Carbon Black server's base URL into the carbonblack_server_url variable.
-Next, add your WildFire API keys to the skyatp_api_keys variable.
-If you have multiple keys, they can be separated by a semicolon (;).
+Next, add your  API keys to the skyatp_api_keys variable.

 Once the software is configured, then you can start the connector via service cb-skyatp-connector start.
 Any errors will be logged into /var/log/cb/integrations/cb-skyatp-bridge/cb-skyatp-bridge.log.
 The connector will automatically create a feed in the connected Carbon Black server's console.